course-details-portlet

 Course content

-The People’s Republic of China is a crucial player in the global economy and international politics.
-Future developments in peace and conflict, climate change, global production chains and division of labour, technology innovation, and logistics across the world largely depend on China.
-In addition, a lack of knowledge and ill-informed prejudgements about countries and peoples may hold the potential for misunderstanding and conflict.
-Therefore, a basic understanding of what is going on in China can help make informed assessments of current developments in China and international politics constellations with China.
-It can also help to make better policy and business decisions where the most populous country is involved.
-On those grounds, this course aims to provide a solid basis of knowledge on China’s politics, society, and economy.
-We will study and discuss the fundamentals of China’s political and legal system, social policies and current social challenges, and basic structures, developments, and trends of the country’s economy.
-The course takes a comparative politics approach, and participants will have the opportunity to appreciate and test the theories and methods of this sub-discipline of political science.
+The People’s Republic of China is a major player in the global economy and international politics.
+Future developments in peace and conflict, climate change, global production chains and the division of labour, technological innovation, and logistics around the world largely depend on China.
+Moreover, lack of knowledge and ill-informed prejudices about countries and peoples can create the potential for misunderstanding and conflict.
+A basic understanding of what is happening in China can therefore help make more informed assessments of current developments in China and international political constellations involving China.
+It can also help to make better policy and business decisions where one of the world’s most populous countries is involved.
+For these reasons, this lecture aims to provide a solid basis of knowledge on China’s politics, society, and economy.
+We will study and discuss the essentials of China’s political and legal systems, social policies and current social challenges, as well as the basic structures, developments, and trends of the country’s economy.
+The lecture takes a comparative approach, and participants will have the opportunity to appreciate and test a wide range of political science theories and social science methods.

 Learning outcome